sultanowskii/LeForum/docs/dev/server_structs.md

 **Declared in**: [src/sever/server.h](/src/server/server.h)

 **Description**:
-Contains information about connected client
+Contains information about connected client.

 **Fields**:
 `fd` - Socket FD used for communication with client